pstiasny/VITABS/doc/index.md

 up/down arrow keys to move between the strings, however it is faster to jump between them by referring to them by their open-string note (in standard tuning): `E`, `A`, `D`, `G`, `B`, `e`.
 Enter fret numbers using the usual number keys.
-Press `delete` to remove the number from the current string.
+Press `x` or `delete` to remove the number from the current string.

 Pressing the right arrow will insert another empty chord after the cursor and move to it.
 If you instead want to edit one of the existing chords, exit